Epidemiology

 Clade I mpox outbreak originating in Africa

-• The outbreak is ongoing, with sustained community transmission driven by sexual transmission.
-It is not currently known whether the circulating clade Ib variant is more transmissible or causes more severe disease compared with other clade I variants.[31][32]
+• The outbreak of clade Ib mpox is ongoing, with sustained community transmission driven by sexual transmission.
+It is not currently known whether the circulating clade Ib variant is more transmissible or causes more severe disease compared with other clade I variants.[34][35]
+However, the clinical presentation of clade Ib mpox appears to be similar to the symptoms reported in the ongoing global clade II mpox outbreak, and differs from clade I outbreaks elsewhere in Africa.[36]

 Current epidemiologic updates are available from public health authorities.

-Available data from the 2022 global clade II mpox outbreak indicated that 28% to 51% of patients have been HIV-positive (in cases where HIV status is known).[41][42]
-Although women account for a minority of cases, the proportion of women with HIV has been estimated to be 27% (50% in transgender women).[43]
+Available data from the 2022 global clade II mpox outbreak indicate that 28% to 51% of patients have been HIV-positive (in cases where HIV status is known).[47][48]
+Although women account for a minority of cases, the proportion of women with HIV has been estimated to be 27% (50% in transgender women).[49]
 However, in the largest study of women to date, only 4.4% of women had HIV (compared with 40.8% in men).[18]

 Prior to the 2022 global clade II mpox outbreak, a small number of travel-associated cases had been reported in the UK, the US, Singapore, and Israel.[50][51][52][53][54][55][56][57][58]
 An outbreak of over 70 cases occurred in the US Midwest in 2003, and was the first reported occurrence of the disease outside of Africa.
 The source of this outbreak was exposure to infected prairie dogs that had acquired the infection from Gambian rats imported from West Africa.[59]